 Literature survey and knowledge transfer between contributing scientists belongs to this task.
-The computing resources for tasks 2 and 3 should also be guaranteed during this phase of the project.
+The computing resources for tasks 2 and 3 are guaranteed during this phase of the project.
 This task is divided into the following sub-tasks:

 1.1: Literature Survey